jrockwood/rocksys/README.md

 Before we can run an assembler, though, we need a basic boot loader.
 See the [Rockwood OS](docs/rockos.md) file for more information.

+## How to follow along

+The documentation and code is written in a way that you can follow along with the basic steps.
+I use git tags to tag the various versions of the OS and assembler, so you can see how things are built up.
+Additionally, there are versioned directories under [src/rockasm](src/rockasm) and [src/rockos](src/rockos).
+Each version uses the previous version to build itself, and thus progress little by little from basically nothing to a full-blown OS and assembler.

 ## License